scossu/lakesuperior/README.md

 a full-fledged triplestore at the moment.

-In its current status, LAKEsuperior is aimed at developers and hands-on managers who are able to run a Python environment and are interested in evaluating this project.
+In its current status, LAKEsuperior is aimed at developers and hands-on managers who are interested in evaluating this project.

 ## Installation

 **Note:** These instructions have been tested on Linux.
-They may work on Darwin with little or no modification, and possibly on Windws with some modifications.
+They may work on Darwin with little or no modification, and possibly on Windows with some modifications.
 Feedback is welcome.

 ### Dependencies